simonrichli/Azure-Applications-project_udacity/WRITEUP.md

 	• "Azure Services Web Application".

 ###Justification
 	• Azure Services Web Application suits better because I wanted to develope, deploy and use the app fast and easy.
-Due to integrating GitHub for automated deployment as well as authentification services it is the choice.
+Due to integrating the required services like GitHub for automated deployment, Blobstorage, SQL Database as well as authentification services it is the choice.
 Also important I was aiming for low costs and low or no effort on managing environment for scalability and availability.

 ###Assess app changes that would change your decision.
 	• Reasons to change from "Web App" to "VM" may be due to increase user amount, need for higher frequency of new and more complex app features and therefore